 According to an investigation by cyber security experts at AP, the Calpine breach was quite novel since hackers gained a considerable amount of remote access controls over the past decade.
-Various sophisticated foreign hackers gained remote access to control the operation networks of electricity generation stations in the past decade.
+Various sophisticated foreign hackers gained remote access to control the operational networks of electricity generation stations in the past decade.

-Although such breaches haven’t prompted any blackouts as yet but there is the underlying threat of the heightened capabilities of the hackers since they can use this information while engaged in cyber-warfare.
+Although such breaches haven’t prompted any blackouts as yet there is the underlying threat of the heightened capabilities of the hackers since they can use this information while engaged in cyber-warfare.

 A former US Air Force cyberwarfare operations officer, Robert M. Lee, explained:

 “If the geopolitical situation changes and Iran want to target these facilities, if they have this kind of information, it will make it a lot easier.
 It will also help them to stay quiet and stealthy inside.”